-Unexpected, harmful vapors can be inadvertently released within a mine without warning, which is why miners need to always be prepared for a potential gas leak or drop in oxygen levels.
+Unexpected, harmful vapors can be inadvertently released within a mine without warning, which is why miners need to always be prepared for a potential gas leak or drop in oxygen levels with atmospheric monitoring equipment.

 Methane becomes highly inflammable and even explosive at atmospheric levels as low as five to 15%.
 Carbon monoxide levels as low as 0.1% are liable to cause fatality within just a few minutes, and it can take as little as 30 seconds of oxygen deprivation for a miner to lose consciousness.

 Miners can protect themselves against the atmospheric hazards in their working environment by using both hand-held and fixed underground atmospheric monitoring devices for confined spaces.

 Carroll has led the North American mining industry for over 30 years and today provides over 800 mines with a broad range of safety equipment.
 Its customers can also reach out to its MinerCare 24/7™ team, who are continually on hand to offer technical support.